-To assess the influence of the angle of attack on the near-surface flow pattern, we visualize the time-averaged skin-friction lines for the cases of AR = 4 with different α in figure 7.
+To assess the influence of the angle of attack on the near-surface flow pattern, we visualize the time-averaged skin-friction lines for the cases of sAR = 4 with different α in figure 7.
 For higher angles of attack, the flow separation occurs more upstream, and the spanwise extent of the boundary layer that is affected by the tip effects becomes smaller.
-The skin-friction lines in the recirculation region becomes more three-dimensional at higher α .